 - Orders that specify the time the children spend with each parent

 - Specific Issues Orders – Orders dealing with any other aspect of parental responsibility generally relating to the special needs of a child or children ie: regarding religion, schooling , health issues, communication between parents or the issuing and control of passports and overseas travel.

 HOW TO GET A PARENTING ORDER

 Most Parenting Orders are negotiated directly between parents or with the assistance of mediators, counsellors or lawyers.

-If there is any dispute about appropriate arrangements for children then an application can be made to a court to determine appropriate orders.
-The court makes it’s decision based on a number of factors, but the paramount consideration is the welfare of the children.
+If there is any dispute about appropriate arrangements for children, then an Application can be made the Court to determine appropriate Orders.
+The Court makes a decision based on several factors, but the paramount consideration is the welfare of the children.

 Parenting Orders may be applied for by any person concerned with the care, welfare and development of children.
-This is normally the parents but also may include other people – for example, grandparents, step-parents and other concerned persons applying for contact orders.
+This is normally the parents but may also include other people eg: grandparents, step-parents and other concerned persons.

 HOW CAN YOU GET A PARENTING ORDER PREPARED?

 It is important this is to ensure that any Parenting Order is detailed enough to be practical and enforceable.